Do I Need a Texas Criminal Defense Attorney?

 What Your Experienced Criminal Defense Attorney Brings to the Table

-There are a number of important reasons why you need an experienced criminal defense attorney on your side if you are facing a criminal charge of any kind in the State of Texas.
+There are several important reasons why you need an experienced criminal defense attorney on your side if you are facing a criminal charge of any kind in the State of Texas.

 Knowledge of the Legal System